From Vintage to Creepy, These Aren't Your Typical Exhibits

 Party like it's 1979 as you play over 30 pinball machines ranging in year of origin from 1960 to 2003.
 Pay one admission, but play as much as you like.

-Nine Inch Nails' Trent Reznor recently paid a visit, and since this is Beer City, you can buy and drink a beer while you play.
-Located in downtown Asheville, closed Mondays and Tuesdays.
+Nine Inch Nails', Trent Reznor, was recently there and since this is Beer City, you can buy and drink a beer while you play.
+Located in downtown Asheville, closed Tuesdays.

 Aluminum Christmas Tree Museum, Brevard N.C.